 Continue your discovery of northern Vietnamese culture and scenery after a hearty breakfast at your hotel.
 Spend the day trekking through the mountainous villages of Ma U, Ma Tia and Po Lo - homes to the ethnic groups of the white Hmongs and the Hans, and take in the stunning vistas of the Dong Van plateau.
 Later, transfer to Meo Vac and check into the charming and rustic Auberge de Meo Vac where you’ll enjoy home-cooked food and beautiful views.

 Take the day to explore the foothills and the beautiful mountain town of Meo Vac, home to one of the prettiest weekend markets in the area.
 It is the meeting place for ethnic groups from miles around to gather and trade their goods and livestock, and as such, a unique window into local life.
-In the afternoon, head back to Ha Giang and check back into Cao Nguyen Hotel for a comfortable night’s rest.
+In the afternoon, head back to Ha Giang and check back into your hotel.

 After a traditional local breakfast in Ha Giang, jump in your car and relax as the gorgeous scenery glides past, all the way back to Hanoi - about a six-hour drive.
 From here, you can continue to enjoy Vietnam or connect to your departure flight at Hanoi airport.